eyalbouganim/Football-IQ/README.md

 # Football-IQ ⚽

 An interactive SQL learning game using real football data!
-Practice aggregation queries (GROUP BY, JOINs, HAVING) on a real MySQL database.
+Practice complex SQL queries, with techniques like aggregation (GROUP BY, JOINs, HAVING) on a real MySQL database.
 Built as part of the Databases workshop.

 ---